 Table Of Content

-The people who originally came up with the idea for a credit union designed it to be a cooperative financial institution for people with a common bond.
-Members of a credit union would have a common denominator: they may be working for the same company, attended the same college, served in a branch of the armed forces, belong to the same church, or residents of the same community.
+Members of a credit union would have a common denominator: they may be working for the same company, attending the same college, serving in a branch of the armed forces, belonging to the same church, or are residents of the same community.
 This business model has gained popularity over the years.

 Collectively, credit unions have more than $615 billion in deposit liabilities.
 Around the world, you can find more than 46,000 credit unions boasting of more than 172 million members.

-Like banks, the actual products and services you can find in a credit union will vary from one credit union to the next.
-There are large credit unions that carry a broader variety of products while some smaller credit unions would just keep their offerings to a minimum.
+Like banks, the products and services you can find in a credit union will vary from one credit union to the next.
+Large credit unions carry a broader variety of products, while some smaller credit unions would just keep their offerings to a minimum.

 Here are some of the basic products of credit unions – most of them are similar to what banks offer: